Lines and Colors art blog

 There is an official (I think) web site in Russian, but the links across the top are to galleries easily accessible to non-Russian speakers.

-5 Replies to “Vasily Surikov”
+5 responses to “Vasily Surikov”

 1. I was so thrilled to see Surikov’s Taking A Snow Fortress when the Guggenheim hosted the show of Russian art.
 A shame that the iron curtain has kept so many fine Russian painters from becoming more known in the west.